ECO★SAM® | SAM★INK® - This is my story, this my song

 It was the 1970s, and many teenage boys, exposed to Apollo 11 and Sputnik, were fascinated with space missions and astronauts landing on the Moon.
 Sam poured over library books, did his research, and made his vow.
 He knew then what he wanted to do with the rest of his life.
 He would become an engineer.

 He kept to his principles.
 He was cautious by nature.
 In the 1980s, while a national service armor infantry soldier in the Singapore Armed Forces, his fellow soldiers frequently invited him to card games.
 There, as in most cases, Sam was conservative.
-He liked poker but diligently kept his losses, and wins, to a minimum, sticking to the one-dollar bets.
+He liked poker but diligently kept his bets to the minimum.

-He liked control, and he liked predictability.
-Gambling with money is far from that control mode.
-So he would just put a toe into the water, never exposing himself to uncertainties more than he had to.
+He liked predicabiity and gambling is far from that control.
+So he would just put a toe into the water, never overextending himself.
 In romance too, he took no chances.
-He proposed to his wife, Dr. Grace Kwan, only after two years of exclusively going through thick and thin together.
+He proposed to his sweetheart, Dr. Grace, only after two years of exclusively going through thick and thin together.

-The workaholic Sam sold food as a restaurant worker and many a time labored 16 hours a day, hoarding an on-campus job to help pay for his tuition through engineering school.
-He focused his years in the university around a single purpose.
-"I was there for only one purpose: to learn enough to get a job when I get out of school".
-He is a mechanical engineering scholar who studied engineering law and graduated top of his class at the University of Texas at Austin (top US public engineering school).
+Sam hoarded an on-campus kitchen job to pay for tuition.
+"I was in University for only one purpose - to get a job when I step out of school".
+He is a engineering law scholar and graduated top of his class at the University of Texas at Austin (top US public engineering school).

-The University of Texas Graduate School of Engineering then offered him a teaching assistantship to pursue his Masters of Science degree in operations research and industrial engineering.
-He later earned an MBA from the Golden Gate University, in the Silicon Valley of San-Francisco, California, USA.
+The UT Graduate School of Engineering offered him a teaching assistantship to pursue his Masters of Science in industrial engineering.
+He later earned an MBA from the Golden Gate University, in the Silicon Valley of San-Francisco, California.

-Sam, in a military manner, assembled a project team and together they work in the mornings and over the weekends.
-Often hand drawing up project timelines, budgeting, processes, layout, human resources, speed, technology, and the support maintenance infrastructure.
-He then sourced globally for the technology suppliers and integration partners.
+Sam worked late nights and over the weekends.
+Hand drawing up project timelines, budgeting, processes, layout, human resources, speed, technology, and the support maintenance infrastructure.
+He then sourced globally for technology.

 The pneumatic programmable logic controlled semi-automatic robot was designed, approved, assembled, tested, installed, and commissioned within 3 months.
-It increased DesignJets production throughput by 500% without dropping a single unit and it was so reliable that it was adopted by HP Barcelona and later into other global manufacturing operations within HP.
+It increased throughput by 500% without dropping a single unit and it was so reliable that it was adopted by hp factories around the world.

-Sam subsequently took up the position of a technical marketing manager where his scope of work included the training of HP technical and service specialists.
-Driving himself further, Sam took on the role of a business development manager executing product, pricing, promotion and distribution strategies in the Asia-Pacific stretching from Australia to China and to India.
-Encad was then a NASDAQ public listed company and the number one market leader in the large format water-based inkjet 60" color graphics segment and Sam was tasked to take Encad down in the Asia Pacific hemisphere.
+Sam subsequently took up the position of a marketing manager where he trained technicians.
+Driving himself further, Sam took on the role of a business manager executing product, pricing, promotion and distribution strategies in the Asia-Pacific stretching from Australia to China and to India.
+Encad was then a NASDAQ public company and the market leader in the wide-format printer segment.
+Sam was tasked to take Encad down in Asia.

-Using a combination of product, pricing, promotion, and placement strategies, Sam holed up in research and development, rolled up his sleeves on the factory floor, and then hit the streets to knock on the doors of country distributors and dealers to convince and muster up their spirits to take on the number one Encad.
+Balancing product, pricing, promotion, and placement strategies, Sam holed up in R&D, rolled up his sleeves on the factory floor, and then hit the streets to knock on the doors of customers to take on Encad.
 The rest is history.
-Encad was summarily delisted and then absorbed into Kodak.
+Encad was delisted and then absorbed into Kodak.

-He toiled a very punishing 16-hours every day.
-In the mornings, he would wear down the heels of his shoes, pounding the pavements looking for new customers.
-Many turned him away because he has become a one-man-show, unknown, and unproven.
-In the afternoons, he painted big blotches of sweat on his shirt and strained muscles on his back from packing ink bottles and going on the road carrying them to customers.
+Sam toiled punishing 16-hour days.
+In the mornings, he would wear down the heels of his shoes on the pavements looking for new clients.
+Many turned him away because he had become a one-man-show.
+In the afternoons, he painted big blotches of sweat on his shirt and strained muscles on his back from packing ink bottles and carrying them to customers.

 Many customers' shops were on the second or third-floor and he carried them up as customer service.
 In the night, he gets ink under his fingernails from filling cartridges and cleaning up the work area.
 He would try to wash off the stains before carrying and reading to his children at bedtime but too often he would be too exhausted to do so.

-On the weekends, he would answer customers' call to service their printers and install bulk-ink-systems.
+On the weekends, he would answer clients' call to repair their printers.
 In between activities, whenever he remembers, he would be on his phone requesting for payments that were overdue.
 His wife, Dr. Grace Kwan, while maintaining her medical practice, walked with him every step of the way.

 It has been a long hard road with many wrong turns and dead-ends.
 Sam has made plenty of mistakes and has his share of follies leading to disasters.
 In an unforgiving economic climate, these mistakes have almost sunk the business.
 No doubt, the road ahead will have many more twists and turns.
 But he made sure these mistakes do not happen again.